Ansible Tower

 In more undersized team environments where everyone is well-versed in Ansible, maintaining control over automating the infrastructure and adhering to Ansible’s best practices in terms of using playbooks, meeting your security conditions, and delegating control is manageable.

-However, challenges emerge as teams start to scale and the use case of automation becomes diverse; many organizations now have team-based usage needs that stretch well beyond Ansible’s command line interface (CLI) with Ansible Core.
+However, challenges emerge as teams start to scale and the use cases of automation become diverse; many organizations now have team-based usage needs that stretch well beyond Ansible’s command-line interface (CLI) with Ansible Core.

 Red Hat Tower: Ansible Tower Use Cases